FAQ

 AWS Lambda features

-● Creating a function
+● Creating a Function

-the event that will trigger the function.
+: Configure the event that will trigger the function.
 Triggers can be selected from AWS services such as API Gateway, S3, DynamoDB, and CloudWatch.

-● Logging and Monitoring
+● Logs and Monitoring:

 AWS Lambda trigger types